jwiegley/emacs-async/README.md

     async-get FUTURE

 Get the value from an asynchronously function when it is ready.
-FUTURE is returned by `async-start' or `async-start-process' when its FINISH-FUNC is nil.
+FUTURE is returned by `async-start` or `async-start-process` when its FINISH-FUNC is nil.

 ## async-ready